jorishermans/storagestack/packages/localstorage-provider/readme.md

 ### IPFS provider

-This is the implementation for the localstorage provider, so if you want to save files to ipfs you can do that with this package.
+This is the implementation for the localstorage provider, so if you want to save files to localstorage you can do that with this package.

 ### Provider